oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

   [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Permissions), see [OData-VocCore](#ODataVocCore), where the annotation value does not have the `Write` flag.

-Services MUST return an error if the request body contains a value for a property that in principle can be updated and currently cannot be updated by the authenticated user (i.e., given the state of the object or permissions of the user), and the specified value differs from the current value of the property.
+Services MUST return an error if the request body contains a value for a property that in principle can be specified on update but the request cannot currently be executed respecting the specified value, for example, due to permissions or state of the object.

 Clients SHOULD use `PATCH` and specify only those properties intended to be changed.